How to Get a Provisional (Teen) License in Washington

 5. Pay the $54 license fee

-Teens are expected to have insurance if they are driving their vehicle.
+Teens are expected to have insurance if they are driving their vehicles.
 The parent(s) or guardian(s) can add teens to their plan.
 Need insurance?
 Consider shopping around, finding the best deals in your area.

 Applying Online

 Online applications for your intermediate/provisional license are available.
-You’ll visit the WA DMV’s website to submit your permit, last 4-digits of your SSN, and pay the appropriate fees.
+You’ll visit the WA DMV’s website to submit your permit last 4-digits of your SSN and pay the appropriate fees.
 You’ll print a temporary license until you’re mailed the permanent license.

 Getting Your Full Washington Driver’s License

 With enough patience – it’s mostly a waiting game – and practicing good driving, teens will have their license upgraded when they turn 18.
-Their provisional license restrictions lift, letting them drive as they please given they continue following the rules of the road.
+Their provisional license restrictions lift, letting them drive as they please, given they continue following the rules of the road.

 Want to know what happens when you upgrade a provisional to a full license?
 Read our Washington Full Driver’s License Guide (18+) for the full details.